-If you notice your website traffic suddenly drop or your position in the SERP ranking falling, your site may have been a victim of a Google penalty.
+If your website traffic suddenly drops, or your position in the SERP ranking falls, you could have more work to do.

 What Is a Google Penalty?

-A Google penalty is a punishment that Google delivers to sites that fail to follow their Webmaster Guidelines.
+A Google penalty is a punishment that the search engine delivers to sites that fail to follow its Webmaster Guidelines.

 - Algorithmic Penalties: Often caused by algorithm updates or changes.